DDany/JoyKit/README.md

 I'm an young Objective-C Kit and full of joy.

-Danny made me recently.
 Maybe you will say:"Emm...
 You really look like someone else".
 Yes, I am learning many things from [Nimbus](http://nimbuskit.info), [Three20](https://github.com/facebook/three20), and many other open source projects.

 Now I can do
 ======